reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```
 The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layer.idx` file.
 The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.

-## Extracting The Dependencies In Separate Layers
+## Extracting the Dependencies in Separate Layers

 We use a system property - `jarmode` set to value - `layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application.